Best Inexpensive Home Dehumidifiers

 Humidity, or the lack thereof, is a popular topic this time of year.
-Where I live in northern Colorado, it’s dry!
-We have like no humidity.
+Where I live in northern Colorado, it’s dry and humidity is non-existent.
 Well, not exactly, but it averages 15% to 20% during the summer and fall months.
-We have a humidifier in our home, and it runs 24/7 for health and comfort.
+We have a humidifier in our home, and it runs continuously for health and comfort.

-Recently, lots of readers have inquired about how to deal with the opposite—high humidity, which can get pretty miserable.
+Recently, I’ve been bombarded with pleas for help dealing with the opposite—high humidity—which can get pretty miserable.
 A dehumidifier can be a godsend for those who live in high humidity areas to remove excess moisture from indoor air.

 What is a dehumidifier?

 Think of a dehumidifier as a vacuum that sucks the air from a room, removing the moisture and then blowing dry air back into the room again.
 The condensation drips into a collection tank inside the machine that must be emptied from time to time.

 Many people find that a dehumidifier works together with the air conditioning system to keep the rooms in a home comfortable even on the hottest days with super high humidity.
 Others rely on a dehumidifier in place of an air conditioner.

 Dehumidifiers come in a variety of sizes, typically rated according to how many square feet they can dehumidify and how many pints of water they can produce in a day.
 Most home dehumidifiers are controlled by thermostats and humidity sensors so you can make the room as hot and dry as you wish.

 High humidity is just plain uncomfortable.
 It’s that hot, sticky feeling you just can’t shake.
-When it gets hot, it’s normal for your body to sweat as its way of cooling you down.
+When it gets hot, it’s normal for your body to sweat as its a way of cooling you down.
 But when it’s also super humid, your perspiration never dries completely, making you feel terminally damp, sticky, and just plain uncomfortable!

 If your windows on wet on the outside, chances are pretty good it’s raining.
 But when they’re drippy wet on the inside?
 That’s humidity, baby!
 An accumulation of condensation on the inside of windows is a clear sign of unreasonably high humidity.
 This is another sign that you could certainly benefit from a dehumidifier.